Jouissance in Damnedifido stories by Percival Everett

 © Publications Electroniques de l’ERIAC, 2015.

-URL : http://eriac.univ-rouen.fr/jouissance-in-damnedifido-stories-by-percival-everett/
+URL : https://eriac.univ-rouen.fr/jouissance-in-damnedifido-stories-by-percival-everett/